-All the above advantages combined make Go become an outstanding language and a good choice for many kinds of projects.
+All the above advantages combined make Go an outstanding language and a good choice for many kinds of projects.
 Currently, Go is popularly used in network, system tools, database development and block chain development areas.
-But there are also more and more game, big data and AI projects starting to use Go.
+With the introduction of custom generics in Go 1.18, it is expected that Go will be used more and more in some other areas, such as gui/game, big data and AI.

 Finally, Go is not perfect in all aspects.
 There are certain trade-offs in Go design.
 And Go really has some shortcomings.
 For example, Go doesn't support arbitrary immutable values now, which leads to that many values which are not intended to be modified in standard packages are declared as variables.
 This is a potential security weak point for some Go programs.

 The Go 101 project is hosted on Github.
 Welcome to improve Go 101 articles by submitting corrections for all kinds of mistakes, such as typos, grammar errors, wording inaccuracies, description flaws, code bugs and broken links.

 If you would like to learn some Go details and facts every serveral days, please follow Go 101's official Twitter account @go100and1.